-Another bill of interest we were briefed on by Associated Industries of Florida is House Bill 1199 relating to Environmental Protection.
+Another bill of interest we are following is House Bill 1199, relating to Environmental Protection.
 This bill prohibits local governments from granting legal rights to natural environments.
-HB 1199 is scheduled to be heard this week in committee.
+HB 1199 passed in committee this week 12-0.
+The bill is not in the last committee stop.
 The Senate companion, CS/SB 1382 has passed one committee and has two more to pass before it hits the floor for final passage.
+The Senate bill is comparable to the House bill.